SuperVK/sparse-image-repr-bep/bep.typ

 === Lie groups & parameter space
 This works quite well for positioning the Gaussians with some particular translation, scaling, and rotation.
 However, to find the set of group elements such that this matches our target image, such as in @eq:theorical-rendering-function, we will use gradient descent, as will be explained in @method.
 This requires the parameters to lie in a vector space.
 This is not the case by default for the Lie group.
 This means that when naively applying gradient descent on $Aff^+(RR^2)$ as a subset of $RR^6$, the parameters could no longer be in the Lie group after gradient descent steps.
 For example, the determinant could turn negative, leaving the group.
-This means that this parameter has no longer any useful meaning, and cannot be used to position the Gaussian.
+This means that this parameter has no longer any useful meaning, and positioning the Gaussians could fall outside of our constraints, such as reflections or infinitely thin Gaussians.

 For this reason, we will search for a parameter space, $V$, such that $V$ is a vector space, and there exists a surjective function $psi : V -> G$.
 As $V$ is a vector space, we can apply gradient descent on $V$, use $psi$ to map $V$ to $G$, and render the image using $G$.